txtatech/forthttp/README.md

 **Conclusion:**

 Forthttp is a feature-rich and flexible software application that enables seamless execution of Forth commands through a web interface.
 With its intuitive user interface, QR Code integration, and extensibility, it offers a unique and powerful platform for working with Forth programming.
-Whether you're a Forth enthusiast, a systems programmer, or a developer looking for innovative tools, Forthttp had much to offer.
+Whether you're a Forth enthusiast, a systems programmer, or a developer looking for innovative tools, Forthttp has much to offer.
 Explore its capabilities, experiment with its features, and unlock new possibilities in your programming journey.

 ### **Using the Web Interface:**